 Cardinal and Ordinal Positions

 In the absolute definition of position, the object with a mass of 5 kilograms has a position of 5 on the kilogram scale.
-In the relational definition of position, the object with the mass of 5 kilograms could have the 1st, 2nd, 3rd, 4th, or any other position.
+In the relational definition of position, the object with a mass of 5 kilograms could have the 1st, 2nd, 3rd, 4th, or any other position.
 The absolute definition of the position depends only on the object being measured, but the relational definition of the position depends on all the objects within a collection.
 Numbers, when used to denote the relative position, are called ordinals because they describe an order.

 Current quantum theory describes measurements as cardinals but not as ordinals.
 In other words, it can describe the absolute positions of quantum objects, but cannot predict the relative order between them.
 Quantum theory thus predicts the cardinal position but not the ordinal position.
 The latter is an objective property too, but not a possessed property.
 Unlike cardinal properties which pertain to the object being measured, the ordinal properties pertain to an object, although as part of an object collection.

 If the description of nature was based on order rather than quantities, then all physical properties used in quantum theory would be unnecessary.
-Such properties could still be used, although their explanation and prediction would be based on ordinal properties.
 Since the order is always described in relation to a collection, collections would be fundamental too.
 The quantitative description of nature would a consequence of a collection and order, that explains quantities better than quantities by themselves.

 The Classical-Quantum Conflict